itsaboutcode/flutternotes/dart/dart_async_await.md

 - A future is `defined` exactly like a function in dart.

-- If function return type is `void`, you use `Future` as return type.
+- If the function return type is `void`, you use `Future` as return type.

 - If you want to return a `value` from the Future then you pass it a type.